 - Leadership, talent, and culture that feature the right people, in the right roles, doing and saying the right things.

 We work with companies to benchmark and assess current innovation efforts, identify gaps, blueprint a detailed roadmap, and design and put into place the enablers for the development of a smooth functioning growth factory.

 Our work with leading companies like Citi and P&G, as well as hospitals and other institutions, points to the dramatic benefits– from leadership alignment to resource optimization to dramatic improvements in innovation success rates.

 Starting Out: A 90-Day Innovation System

 An MVIS enables companies to ensure that good ideas are identified, prioritized, resourced, developed, rewarded, and celebrated.
 The payoff is often profound.
-We work with companies across a range of industries to create innovation systems in as little as 90 days by:
+We work with companies across a range of industries to build capabilities and create innovation systems in as little as 90 days by:

 - Determining the gap between growth goals and current operations

 - Creating distinct core and new-growth innovation efforts